Aanyah/Aanyah-ProPort/README.md

 # Aanyah Cook
-Welcome to my Profile website, where you can find all the projects I have worked on.
+Welcome to my Profile website where you can find all the projects I have worked on; a short introduction about myself and how to get in contact with me.
-Thanks for Visting !!! 😊
+As well as a sneak peak into my personality.
+Enjoy 😊

 # Visit with the link below
 https://aanyah.github.io/Aanyah-ProPort/